Branch Partner Services

 • A mindfulness programme to promote positive mental health i.e. CBT.
 Anxiety and Depression symptoms are measured by the GAD-7 and PHQ-9 of the young people who choose to access this support.
 These are both independently recognised scales in psychology.

 Who is this service for?
-Children Looked After and those under a Special Guardianship Order, aged 10-18 years old
+Children Looked After and those under a Special Guardianship Order, aged 10-18 years old.
+And their carers.

 When?
 Monday-Thursday: 10am-7pm.
 Friday-Sunday: Varies with event hours